-Can a Ninja Blender Be Used As a Food Processor?
+Can You Use Ninja Blender As Food Processor?
 Yes, Ninja blenders can be used as food processors.
 3 models of Ninja blenders – Ninja BL770, Ninja MasterPrep QB1004, and the Ninja Duo Auto IQ, can be used as food processors.
 Each blender is paired with its own unique food processor bowl.

 Can You Use A Ninja Blender As A Food Processor?

 This is a very decent question given that blenders and food processors in the least, look a lot alike.